 1. Create a “Bare Bones” Budget

-You don’t have to use it right away (and may not ever have to!) but it is a good exercise to find out what your baseline expenses are.
+You don’t have to use a BBB right away (and may not ever have to!) but it is a good exercise to find out what your baseline expenses are.

 Creating a budget that only includes what you need to get by lets you know what you’re capable of, and can provide peace of mind knowing you can switch into “eco” mode at a moment’s notice!

-Even in the absence of a recession, creating a bare bones budget can help you develop more financial flexibility!
 For example, if you were considering switching career paths to a lower paying industry, having a bare bones budget would allow you to know exactly how much money you need to get by.
+It gives you confidence to make a change and take a risk!

 2. Build A Strong Emergency Fund.